 - Total $435 USD

 For four days that’s a little over a $100 USD a day.
 It wasn’t cheap, but it’s not the most I’ve ever paid either.
-I just paid over $100 USD a day, for a car in Boston in July, not counting gas.
+I paid over $100 USD a day, for a car in Boston last summer.
+That didn’t even count gas.

 Southerner Says: Keep a check on your gas tank.
-There are not a lot of places to gas up outside of Reykjavik.
+Places to gas up outside of Reykjavik are fewer and farther between.
 In Vik there is only one gas station.
 There was quite a line and a really pissed off British guy.

 Where to Stay

-Another way to cut expenses, especially if you are traveling alone, is to stay in a hostel.
-There are quite a few in Reykjavik and I decided that it was as good of a time as any to try one.
+Another option to cut expenses, especially if you are traveling alone, is to stay in a hostel.
+There are quite a few to choose from in Reykjavik.

 B14 was super clean.
-There was a host on site all the time and there was common areas and a kitchen.
+There was a host on site all the time, huge common areas and a kitchen.
 I could have saved more money if I had bought food and cooked dinner.
 The price also included breakfast, which was cereal.

 What I spent: